Geyser: Major geyser fields and their distribution

 Geysers are quite rare, requiring a combination of water, heat, and fortuitous plumbing.
 The combination exists in few places on Earth.

-Yellowstone National Park, U.S.
+Yellowstone National Park

 Yellowstone is the largest geyser locale, containing thousands of hot springs, and approximately 300 to 500 geysers.
 It is home to half of the world's total number of geysers in its nine geyser basins.
 It is located mostly in Wyoming, USA, with small portions in Montana and Idaho.
 Yellowstone includes the world's tallest active geyser (Steamboat Geyser in Norris Geyser Basin).